-As your parents get older you may be finding that they aren’t seeming to bathe very often, or that their clothes are, well, a bit wiffy.
-Or, perhaps you are their caregiver, and you know that they are bathing less, or are really resisting bathing very often.
+As your parents get older, you may be finding that they aren’t seeming to bathe very often, or that their clothes are, well, a bit wiffy.
+Or, perhaps you are their caregiver, and you know that they are bathing less, or are really resisting bathing very regularly.

-A lack of personal hygiene can be one of the signs of dementia, but there are also lots of other possible answers as to why your elderly loved one may have a lack of personal hygiene.
-One sign alone doesn’t mean that they suffer with dementia.
+A lack of personal hygiene can be one of the signs of dementia, but there are lots of other reasons why your elderly loved one may have a lack of personal hygiene.

 - bathing and showering